jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

   :::tip

-  Integrated GPU takes up a portion of system memory as its video memory, which means using dual-channel memory can double the video memory bandwidth.
-This can be quite useful for compute intensive workloads such as hardware HDR/DV tone-mapping.
+  Integrated GPUs take up a portion of system memory as their video memory, which means using dual-channel memory can double the video memory bandwidth.
+This can be useful while computing intensive workloads such as hardware HDR/DV tone-mapping.

   :::